NativeScript/docs-v7/docs/tutorial/chapter-4.md

 Let's break down what the code you just pasted in does.

 - You use the fetch module's `fetch()` method to POST data to the `apiUrl` stored in `shared/config.js`.
-The username, password and grant_type are sent to this endpoint as a JSON string.
-(Telerik Backend Services [requires a grant_type parameter](http://docs.telerik.com/platform/backend-services/development/rest-api/users/authenticate-user) for logins.)
+The username and password are sent to this endpoint as a JSON string.

 - The `fetch()` method returns a `Promise`, which allows you to execute code after the asynchronous login either completes successfully or fails.
 You use this functionality to do three things (the three `then()` handlers).
     - First, you handle any errors in the HTTP response with a `handleErrors()` function defined at the bottom of `user-view-model.js`.
 (If you want more details on how handling HTTP response errors with `fetch()` works check out [this article](http://tjvantoll.com/2015/09/13/fetch-and-errors/).)